Code-Institute-Submissions/MasonCodyCox-TFitness/README.md

 ## Testing

+### General testing

-Nav-bar - I have tested the nav bar on every page to make sure the links to the other pages work, no matter what order they are clicked in.
+- Nav-bar - I have tested the nav bar on every page to make sure the links to the other pages work, no matter what order they are clicked in.
-Nav-bar Logo - clicking the nav bar logo takes you to home from any page.
+- Nav-bar Logo - clicking the nav bar logo takes you to home from any page.
-Footer - Social links work in the footer on all pages.
+- Footer - Social links work in the footer on all pages.
-Google dev tools - Using the google developer tools I have made sure the website is responsive on all device sizes.
+- Tested all external links on page to ensure they open a new tab for user experience purposes.
+- Tested that all buttons work.
+- Tested all buttons to ensure they work no matter what order they are pressed in.

+### Validation

+The W3C Markup Validator and the W3C CSS Validator were both used to validate every page of this project to ensure there were no syntax errors.

+- Home - Pass
+- About me - Pass
+- Programmes -  Pass
+- Contact - Pass
+- CSS - Pass

+### Device testing

+During my project, I consistently checked the websited compatibility with all device sizes to ensure the best user experience possible.
+I ensured this by using Chromes built in developer tools.
+This website works well on all device sizes although I did encounter some issues on mobile device size with the text overflow.

+I had a number of work collegues/ friends trial the website out for feedback so that i could make improvments from early development stages regarding a users experience.

+#### Devices tested

+- Moto G4
+- Galaxy S5
+- Pixel 2
+- Pixel 2 XL
+- IPhone 5/SE
+- IPhone 6/7/8
+- IPhone 6/7/8Plus
+- IPhone X
+- IPad
+- IPad Pro
+- Surface Duo
+- Galaxy Fold

 ### Contact form